|

 eventually decided that, all in all, she had more fun riding as a

 passenger on our outings.
-So, she sold the bike to our brother-in-law,
+So, she sold the bike and is now back to

 The K75 was a great bike for commuting, and for riding around the